jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 ### Final final attempt

 The problem is in the type of `fs`, that is the type parameter `FS`.
 We declared that type parameter to infer the return type of the matching callbacks, so that the `match` function can be more flexible.
 It is true that the upper bound of `FS`, namely `FuncRecord`, specifies the input types as a direct dependency of the type map, but it seems like this connection gets lost with `FS`, a generic subtype of it.
-This could make sense, as variance rules allow passing callbacks whose input type is a supertype compared to what is declared by `FuncRecord`.
+This loss could be related to variance, as variance rules allow passing callbacks whose input type is a supertype compared to what is declared by `FuncRecord`.
+Also, it happens again that accessing with a specific index in `fs` breaks all ties with the type parameters: the inferred return type is once again `unknown`.

-The solution I propose to overcome this issue is based on a [recently merger PR](https://github.com/microsoft/TypeScript/pull/55811) and will work from version `5.4` of the language.
+The solution I propose to overcome these issues is based on a [recently merger PR](https://github.com/microsoft/TypeScript/pull/55811) and will work from version `5.4` of the language.
 However, I'm open to suggestions and alternative ideas.

 ```ts
 type TypeMap = {